Cotalker/documentation/docs/documentation/client/offline.md

 </div>
 <br/>

-From the **Settings** section, you can also activate the **Offline Mode** on your app and see how much data was synced since the last time you were online.

 ## Enabling the Offline Mode {#enable}

 Enabling the **Offline Mode** on your app can be done either through the **Main Menu** or the **Settings** section.